keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 }
 {% endhighlight %}

-when you extract the `members` array (set the `dataField` parameter to the value `members` or to an empty value).
-The following tables will be extracted:
+When you extract the `members` array (set the `dataField` parameter to the value `members` or to an empty value), the following tables will be extracted:

 Users: